-- Services are required to make active efforts for engagement with the family in accordance with the Family Participation Program Guidelines to encourage participation. - The department should notify a FPP service when it is commencing engagement with a family, but services will only be engaged with the direct approval of the family. - Families may choose an alternative service provider or individual to support them in Child Safety decision making processes. - Families may seek support from different sources at different points of their engagement with the department.
+- Services are required to make active efforts for engagement with the family in accordance with the Family Participation Program Guidelines to encourage participation.
+Further information on active efforts can be found on pages four to five of The Aboriginal and Torres Strait Islander Child Placement Principle: A guide to support implementation. - The department should notify a FPP service when it is commencing engagement with a family, but services will only be engaged with the direct approval of the family. - Families may choose an alternative service provider or individual to support them in Child Safety decision making processes. - Families may seek support from different sources at different points of their engagement with the department.